dewanmdarefin/The-Complete-Python-Bootcamp-From-Zero-to-Hero-in-Python/README.md

 ## Repository Structure

-The repository is organized by project and assignment, with each having its own directory.
+The repository is organized by project and assignment, with each having its own file.